evansd/whitenoise/docs/index.rst

    application = WhiteNoise(application, root="/path/to/static/files")
    application.add_files("/path/to/more/static/files", prefix="more-files/")

 And that's it, you're ready to go.
-For more details see the :doc:`full documentation <base>`.
+For more details see the :doc:`full WSGI documentation <wsgi>`.

 Using WhiteNoise with Flask